yashughade10/codedamn-100DaysOfFrontend/README.md

 <h3>Day 7:</h3> Creating Radio Buttons in a Form
 <h4>Key Takeaways</h4>

-1. Learned to create radio buttons in a form for single-option selection.
+1. Create radio buttons in a form for single-option selection.
 2. Explored the use of IDs, grouping, disabling, and pre-selecting radio buttons to control user interaction.

 ##